aaronparker/aaronparker.github.io/_posts/2007-01-28-unattended-windows-vista-tech-on-windows-xp2003.md

 ## Link Layer Topology Discovery (LLTD) Responder

-The LLTD Responder will install via CMDLINES.TXT.
+The LLTD Responder will install via `CMDLINES.TXT`.
 Here's a description of what the [LLTD Responder](http://support.microsoft.com/?kbid=922120) is from the Microsoft web site:

 > The network map on a computer running Windows Vista shows a graphical view of the computers and devices on your network and how they are connected by using the LLTD protocol.
 The LLTD responder must be installed on a computer running Windows XP before it can be detected and appear on the network map.